Bricktech2000/Notes/notes/delta invariance.md

 > **example** _using [[delta invariance]] in a discussion about gender inequalities_ &mdash; <https://youtu.be/Q7MkSpJk5tM?t=1180> and <https://youtu.be/Q7MkSpJk5tM?t=2465>

-the way a circumstance makes someone feel is a "delta". it can be easier to empathize with someone not by imagining what it would feel like to be in their shoes, but rather by imagining what environment would make us feel the way their environment makes them feel &mdash; me
+the way some circumstance makes someone feel is a "delta". it can be easier to empathize with someone not by imagining what it would feel like to be in their shoes, but rather by imagining an environment which would make us feel the way their environment makes them feel &mdash; me

 > **examples**
 >